 The Board promotes healthy schools by supporting student wellness, good nutrition, and regular physical activity as part of the total learning environment.
-Schools contribute to the basic health status of students by facilitating learning through the support and promotion of good nutrition and physical activity.
+Schools contribute to the basic health status of students by facilitating learning through the support and promotion of good nutrition, physical activity, and social-emotional well-being.
 Improved health optimizes student performance potential, as children who eat well-balanced meals and are healthy are more likely to learn in the classroom.

 The food services director shall monitor the implementation of this policy, evaluate the district’s progress on this policy’s goals and shall render annual reports to the Board detailing all schools’ compliance with this policy.